IdenticalBug/IdenticalBug/README.md

 - 👋 Hi, I’m @IdenticalBug!
-I am a Operations Engineer at General Motors!
+I am an Operations Engineer at General Motors!
 - 👀 I’m interested in anything technology related.
-I am a big fan of VR and video games and hope to work in the industry as a DevOps or Cloud engineer.
+I am a big fan of VR and video games and hope to work in the industry as a Software Developer.
-- 🌱 I’m currently learning Python as my main programming language and am also studying to get certified in AWS!
+- 🌱 I’m currently taking CS50 and use Python as my main programming language.
+Check out my CS50 Repo on my profile!
 - 💞️ I’m looking to collaborate on anything!
 I really just want to learn as much as I can so I will collaborate on games, web development, etc.
 - 📫 You can reach me at my email: ascaniodjuan@gmail.com